mlazear10/coding/README.md

 # coding
-this was created as our first initial github file
+this was created as our first initial github file for our coding bootcamp class